Woodcot Community Preschool

 - How are the setting's/school's/college's resources allocated and matched to children's/young people's special educational needs?

 2yr and 3yr funding, additional funding will be applied for and used to enhance any needs or additional support that will help the individual child to develop and learn to their fullest potential.
-Area advisors will be sought and our SENCo will liaise with any other agencies required, that will enable us to meet the needs of the individual child.
+Our SENCo will liaise with any other agencies required, that will enable us to meet the needs of the individual child and access funding.

 - How is the decision made about what type and how much support my child/young person will receive?